 Provoke, question, challenge our assumptions and video game culture’s norms

-This kind of texts are the most controversial ones, because they touch on subjects which people tend to passionately feel and argue about: sex, gender, race, violence, politics, but also nostalgia-fueled memories of games from our childhood and adolescence, pure and easily bothered by critical analysis.
-Yet, this kind of texts are worthwhile and needed exactly because of that.
+This kind of texts are the most controversial ones because they touch on subjects that people tend to feel and argue about passionately: sex, gender, race, violence, politics, but also nostalgia-fueled memories of games from our childhood and adolescence, pure and easily bothered by critical analysis.
+Yet, this kind of texts are worthwhile and needed precisely because of that.

 - In her YouTube series Tropes vs. Women in Video Games Anita Sarkeesian examines plot devices and patterns most often associated with female characters in gaming.
-Her careful, critical insight stirred many discussions on stereotypical depiction of women in video games, and already proved to have impact on how the creators design female characters and how the audience perceives them.
+Her careful, critical insight stirred many discussions on the stereotypical depiction of women in video games and already proved to have an impact on how the creators design female characters and how the audience perceives them.